julmo611/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.

+    Client side
+    ** Because less data is processed, routing between views is generally faster.
+    ** Smooth transitions and animations between views are easier to implement.

+    Server side
+    ** Search engines can crawl the site for better SEO.
+    ** The initial page load is faster.
+    ** Great for static sites.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    ** POST: allows a user to "CREATE" New data
+    ** GET: allows a user to "READ" existing data
+    ** PUT allows a user to "UPDATE" existing data
+    ** DELETE allows a user to "DELETE" remove data

-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.
+    ** Axios
+    ** Fetch
+    ** Postman

 ## Project Set Up